Updated: Feb 12

 - Check out Target Training's Virtual Live Classes!
 These twice-weekly, 55-minute classes are designed to help maintain strength and endurance to help you avoid deconditioning.
 Check out all the details HERE!

-- Join the Target Training Online Institute and get your 1st month FREE!
-The TTOI includes skill specific videos that develop your cross, turnout, extension, power, pointing, posture etc, 30 Day Challenges, and more!
-Use code 1MONTHFREE on the 'Trainer' level subscription to get your 1st month free.
-Get started HERE.
+- Join the Target Training Online Institute and get a FREE 14-day trial!
+The TTOI includes skill specific videos that develop your cross, turnout, extension, power, pointing, posture, etc, 30 Day Challenges, and more!
+Click HERE to get started and select the FREE 14-day trial of the Trainer subscription, no code needed.

 1. Romer, L. M. & McConnell, A.K.
 (2003).
 Specificity and Reversibility of Inspiratory Muscle Training.
 Medicine & Science in Sports & Exercise, 35(2), 237-244.
 Retrieved from: ncbi.nlm.nih.gov/pubmed/12569211